 We would also like to experiment with approximating distributions beyond Weibull and lognormal.
-The same framework can be used for any positive distribution, so long as the PDF can be calculated at the specified intervals for the KL-divergence calculation.
+The same framework can be used for any positive distribution, so long as the PDF can be calculated for the KL-divergence calculation.
 While we expect our results will generalize, it is possible that features unique to other distributions may influence the ability to find satisfactory phase-type approximations.

-Finally, we plan to provide a more formal treatment of the process required to embed phase-type distributions into a conditional intensity matrix.
-Although it has been discussed briefly by Nodelman and Horvitz, as well as in later works, there has been no mathematically rigorous explanation has been given that describes the embedding process.
-Furthermore, discussion of the embedding process typically assumes features of the phase-type distribution, such as an initial distribution that deterministically starts in the first phase.
-We intend to present a formal description of how to construct a CIM via block matrices, each of which can be generated using the learned phase-type distribution and the multinomial distribution defined by the row of the CIM.
+We plan to provide a more formal treatment of the process required to embed phase-type distributions into a conditional intensity matrix.
+Although this has been discussed briefly by Nodelman and Horvitz, as well as in later works, there has been no mathematically rigorous explanation given that describes the embedding process.
+Furthermore, discussion of the embedding process typically assumes certain features of the phase-type distribution, such as an initial distribution that deterministically starts in the first phase.